-What are the most important things to know about Triumeq?
+What are the most important things to know about Triumeq and Triumeq PD?

-Triumeq can cause serious, life-threatening side effects.
-These include allergic reactions, a buildup ofin the blood ( ), and severe problems.
+Triumeq and Triumeq PD can cause serious, life-threatening side effects.
+These include allergic reactions, a buildup ofin the blood ( ), problems, and .

 - Group 1 Symptoms: Fever

 - Group 3 Symptoms: Nausea, vomiting, diarrhea, stomach/abdominal pain

 - Group 4 Symptoms: General ill feeling, extreme tiredness, or achiness

 - Group 5 Symptoms: Shortness of breath, cough, sore throat

 Your pharmacist will give you a Warning Card with a list of these symptoms.
 Carry this Warning Card with you at all times.

 If you stop taking Triumeq or Triumeq PD because of an allergic reaction, never take Triumeq or Triumeq PD or any other medicine that contains abacavir or dolutegravir again.
 If you take Triumeq or Triumeq PD or any other abacavir-containing medicine again after you have had an allergic reaction, within hours you may get life-threatening symptoms that may include very low blood pressure or lead to death.

 If you stop Triumeq or Triumeq PD for any other reason, even for a few days, and you are not allergic to Triumeq or Triumeq PD, talk with your health care provider before taking it again.
 Taking Triumeq or Triumeq PD again can cause a serious allergic or life-threatening reaction, even if you never had an allergic reaction to Triumeq or Triumeq PD before.
 If your health care provider tells you that you can take Triumeq or Triumeq PD again, start taking it when you are around medical help or people who can call a health care provider if you need one.